zuhlke/engineering-posts/micro-frontends-with-angular-and-stenciljs.md

 Finally, we are deploying these output files in an Azure Blob Storage.
 But any static hosting would do the job.

 It sounds that easy, but nobody on our team had a real experience in StencilJS and especially in lazy load them in an Angular application.
 One problem worth mentioning is the handling of assets.
 If the component uses assets that get deployed, you need to make sure to load them with an absolute path. **Relative paths get resolved to the URL where the application is deployed**.
-We solved the problem by compiling everything (e.g. svg icons and json translation files) into the bundle.
+We solved the problem by compiling everything (e.g. SVG icons and JSON translation files) into the bundle.
 This way, we don't need to load them during the runtime.

 ## Consuming the WebComponents dynamically during run time